Azure/static-web-apps-cli/readme.md

 ### Deployment token

+Before deploying your application to Azure Static Web Apps, you need to create a new application instance.
+This is done by following the instructions in the [Azure Static Web Apps documentation](https://docs.microsoft.com/en-us/azure/static-web-apps/get-started-portal).

-A deployment token is required to deploy to Azure Static Web Apps.
-You can get a token from the [Azure portal](https://portal.azure.com/): **Home → Static Web App → Your Instance → Overview → Manage deployment token**
+Once your application instance is ready, you can get a deployment token from:

+- The [Azure portal](https://portal.azure.com/): **Home → Static Web App → Your Instance → Overview → Manage deployment token**

-If you are using the [Azure CLI](https://aka.ms/azcli), you can get the deployment token of your project using the following command:
+- If you are using the [Azure CLI](https://aka.ms/azcli), you can get the deployment token of your project using the following command:

 ```bash
 az staticwebapp secrets list --name <application-name> --query "properties.apiKey"
 ```

 You can then use that value with the `--deployment-token <token>`, or you can create an environment variable called `SWA_CLI_DEPLOYMENT_TOKEN` and set it to the deployment token.
+Read the next section for more details.

 **IMPORTANT:** Don't store the deployment token in a public repository.
 It should be kept secret!